 Many people want to know the difference between DUI and DWI in Texas.

 Unlike some other states, there is a real distinction between the two abbreviations under Texas law.
+In this article we define each abbreviation, discuss the differences, and how each may legally affect you.

 If you face drunk driving charges, you need a sophisticated, dedicated, award-winning San Antonio DWI attorney to represent you.